-"I saw a side of Kaua'i tourists never notice," said one person.
+"I saw a side of Kauai tourists never notice," said one reader.

 "Bill's voice is so deep and beautiful, I loved his singing, and his chanting made my skin tingle."

 Bill served as President of the Kauai Historical Society,served on the State of Hawaii Juvenile Justice Advisory Committee, and serves on the board of Hale Opio, a social services agency, and the Kauai Native Hawaiian Chamber of Commerce.
 He was honored by his high school, Kamehameha Schools, as Most Distinguished Alumnus in 2020.

 Forbes Magazine designated Kapaa as "Among the 15 Prettiest Towns in America" in Sept.
 2013.